Shape matters: Body dynamics underlies efficient jumping

+Assuming that each pair of legs is able to produce a similar force, and noting that they are located nearby one another (and hence can be modelled by a single point force), using three pairs of legs to anchor on the surface --- as the larvae in \cite{BertoneGibson22} --- should increase the maximum natural curvature obtained before release by a factor of 3 and the energy stored by a factor of 9.

+Using the linear results in Fig.~\ref{fig:3} and measuring the maximum natural curvature $\kappa_0^{\max}$ from the videos in~\cite{BertoneGibson22}, we estimate the maximum latch force that can be generated by \emph{Laemophloeus biguttatus} by approximating its body by a rod of radius $\sim 0.6\mathrm{~mm}$.
+We find a maximum force of around $0.2\mathrm{~mN}$ --- this is consistent with experimental results on other insect larvae \cite{ZurekGorb15}, which show that the legs are typically able to supply a maximum adhesive force of $0.3-0.6\mathrm{~mN}$.
+Finally, we hypothesize that once the maximum force is exceeded at one point and that once adhesion between leg and substrate fails, then the remaining legs are successively detached.

-A key parameter of importance in the space of LaMSA mechanisms is the efficiency of the release mechanism: what percentage of the elastic energy that is initially stored is realized as translational kinetic energy upon release? \citet{Yang2012} measured this for elastic jumping hoops and found that it is a universal quantity, around $57\%$, independent of the material properties of their system.
+A key parameter of importance in the space of LaMSA mechanisms is the efficiency of the release mechanism: what percentage of the elastic energy that is initially stored is realized as translational kinetic energy upon release?
+Ref.~\cite{Yang2012} reported this for jumping elastic hoops and found that it is a universal quantity, around $57\%$, independent of the material properties of their system.
 While it is difficult to ascribe a precise value of $\tau$ to their experimental technique, it is very small, and agrees well with the predicted efficiency when $\tau\approx0$.
-Here, we are able to readily calculate the efficiency of jumping, defined as directly from the solution in \eqref{eq:Z}.
-Our results for $\mathcal{E}(\tau)$ are shown for a variety of values of $\beta$ and $H$ in fig.~\ref{fig:efficiency}.
-As might have been expected, these show that the efficiency of jumping decreases with $\tau$, though it is somewhat surprising that our results suggest that this decay appears to be exponential.
-Moreover, there appear to be certain \emph{pessimal} values of $\tau$ where the efficiency drops even more dramatically (we estimate these pessimal values in the SI using asymptotic methods).
-We attribute this to a destructive interference between the imposed decay of $F(t)$ and the natural relaxation time of the shell, which is consistent with the re-entrant efficiency observed for lighter, stiffer shells.
+Here, we readily calculate the efficiency of jumping, defined as directly from the analytical solution.

+Our results for $\mathcal{E}(\tau)$ (for a variety of values of $\beta$ and $H$) in Fig.~\ref{fig:efficiency} suggest an exponential decrease of the efficiency of jumping with $\tau$, as well as the existence of certain \emph{pessimal} values of $\tau$ where the efficiency drops even more dramatically.
+We attribute this to a destructive interference between the imposed decay of $F(t)$ and body dynamics (i.e. the natural relaxation time of the shell), which is consistent with the re-entrant efficiency observed for lighter, stiffer shells.
+(Using this idea, we estimate these pessimal values using asymptotic methods \cite{Note1}.)
-The sensitive dependence of the efficiency of jumping on the release time scale $\tau$ suggests a rationalization for the wide variability in the efficiency of jumps that were reported by \citet{BertoneGibson22}: even an apparently small change in the latch release time $\tau$ can lead to a large decrease in the efficiency of jumping.
-This complements previous studies, which have focussed on the role of latch geometry and release velocity in control of energy release with internal latches \cite{Divi2020,Divi2023}.